pgalonza/Notes/content/operations/linux/bash.md

 command <command>
 ```

-Вetaching a process from a session
+Detaching a process from a session

 [Information from](https://t.me/bashdays/160)